JackAnthonyWilson/MOLTSA/README.md

 **MOLTSA** is an open, web-based R-Shiny application for accessing, visualizing, and analyzing thermochemical data relevant to molten salt reactor research.
 It overlays literature datasets with CALPHAD-modeled properties (e.g., phase equilibria and $\Delta _{mix} H$) and provides utilities that shorten the path from experimental data to validated thermodynamic model inputs.

-A live development of the application is available at: http://moltsa.com
+A live up-to-date deployment is available at: http://moltsa.com

 ---